rvcgit/dzen2bar/README.md

 Font Color / Foreground Color can be edited to suit your choice in the respective Conky Config

-ICONICFONT LOGOS FOR SOME DISTRIBUTIONS current is for Manjaro...
+ICONICFONT LOGOS FOR SOME DISTRIBUTIONS
 Choose your option/choice from [HERE](https://github.com/lukas-w/font-logos)

 i dont think this will work in wayland. i have not tested it nor the config is compatible for non X11 as of now.